 See also the ECMA-48 standard.

 The xterm distribution includes vttest.
-Many of the tests work now, but there are more worth fixing.
+Most of the tests work now, but there are more worth fixing.

 Sixel is an old raster image format supported by DEC terminals and some programs, including xterm.
 It is interesting because some programs (such as gnuplot) can use Sixel to interleave graphics and text, without requiring separate windows.